 Prepare Astringent Persimmons That Stems & Branches Attached

-The most common way to dry persimmons is by using a twine to tie each persimmon and hang.
+The most common way to dry persimmons is by using twine to tie each persimmon and hang.

 First of all, leave a branch with a stem when harvesting yourself.
 If you live in Japan, you can purchase shibugaki that attaches short branches shaped “T” for dried persimmons.